juldanherglo/realworld/README.md

 ![Architecture](docs/toptal-takehome-arch.png "Architecture")
-As shown in the picture, we have VPC which get divided into public/private/db subnet groups.
+As shown in the picture, we have a VPC which get divided into public/private/db subnet groups.
 Each group has three subnets for three availability zones.

-In the public zones we have a network load balancer that works as an ingress for the kubernetes cluster.
+In the public subnets we have a network load balancer that works as an ingress for the kubernetes cluster.
 Additionally, we have NAT gateways so that the ec2 / pods in the private subnets can talk to the internet and e.g. download container images.

 The node-group for the eks cluster lives in the private subnets.
 It is auto-scaled by [karpenter](https://karpenter.sh/).
-The cluster is configured that the control plane and all the pods are synced to cloudwatch logs.
+The cluster is configured so that the control plane and all the pods are synced to cloudwatch logs.

-In the DB subnets we have a multi-az RDS which automatically creates backups every night.
+In the DB subnets we have a multi-az RDS which automatically creates a backup every night.
 The DB writes its logs to cloudwatch logs as well.

 # Github
 In github we have workflows for:
-* [renovatebot](https://github.com/renovatebot/renovate) for keep all versions up-to-date
+* [renovatebot](https://github.com/renovatebot/renovate) for keeping all versions up-to-date
 * [semantic-release](https://github.com/semantic-release/semantic-release) for
-  having release with meaningful version numbers by relying on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
+  having releases with meaningful version numbers by relying on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
-* build a new container image with the app
+* build a new container image for the app
 * scanning the container for vulnerabilities with [grype](https://github.com/anchore/grype)
 * upload newly build container image into github container registry
 * terraform linters, e.g. `terraform validate`, `tflint`, `tfsec`